Burnstein History, Family Crest & Coats of Arms

 Important Dates for the Burnstein family

 This web page shows only a small excerpt of our Burnstein research.
-Another 205 words (15 lines of text) covering the years 1812 and 1884 are included under the topic Early Burnstein History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1812 and 1884 are included under the topic Early Burnstein History in all our PDF Extended History products and printed products wherever possible.

 Burnstein Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Burnstein include Bernstein, Baerenstein, Baernstein, Barnestein, Barnstein, Bernsteine, Bernestein, Bernstien, Bernestien and many more.

 Early Notables of the Burnstein family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Burnstein Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Burnstein Notables in all our PDF Extended History products and printed products wherever possible.